Menooker/Birdee/How_to_build_me.md

  * Link/Copy the files "libmemcached.lib","libmemcached.dll" and "libmemcached.def" at the folder above.
  * (If you are going to compile Birdee with mingw/Codeblocks) You can find "dlltool" at "mingw/bin".
 Use the tool by the command "dlltool --dllname libmemcached.dll --def libmemcached.def --output-lib libmemcached.a" at the folder above to create gcc style static lib.

+If you are using Ubuntu/Debian, just "sudo apt-get install libmemcached-dev".

 ## Build Birdee with Visual Studio
 You should first fetch and compile LLVM (version 3.4.2).
 Here is a tutorial for compiling a static LLVM library which is needed by Birdee.
 [a tutorial for compiling LLVM into a  static lib(Chinese)](http://blog.csdn.net/myjisgreat/article/details/46486723)